- Quick Guide

 - Dragon's Rage

-- Lee Sin performs a powerful roundhouse kick launching an enemy champion back, dealing 200/400/600 (+1*AD) physical damage to the target and any enemies they collide with.
+- Lee Sin performs a powerful roundhouse kick launching an enemy champion back, dealing 200/400/600 (+2*AD) physical damage to the target and any enemies they collide with.
 Enemies the target collides with are knocked into the air for a short duration.
+Every time the target collides with an enemy champion, the target also deals 12/15/18% of their bonus health as physical damage.

 - No Cost